Estimate Time6 min

 What are the penalties if you don't meet the 5-year rule for Roth IRAs?

-If you're under 59½, you'll pay a 10% early withdrawal penalty to the IRS for nonqualified withdrawal of earnings prior to the 5-year aging requirement.
-You may also owe tax at your ordinary income tax rate on nonqualified withdrawals of earnings.
+If you don't meet the 5-year rule, your withdrawal is a considered a non-qualified withdrawal and you may pay a 10% early withdrawal penalty to the IRS for distributions of earnings or converted balances prior to the 5-year aging requirement.
+You may also owe tax at your ordinary income tax rate on distributions of earnings.

 What other rules may apply to Roth IRAs?